tarantool/doc/doc/reference/tooling/tcm/tcm_backend_store.rst

     storage.etcd.embed.enabled: true

-To start |tcm| with default settings and an embedded etcd without a YAML configuration, use the ``--storage.etcd.embed.enabled`` command-line option:
+You can use the following call to get |tcm| running with embedded etcd without a configuration file:

 .. code-block:: console